 Newly selected Novak Fellowship recipients are announced each year at the Robert Novak Journalism Fellowship Awards Dinner.
 More than 250 prominent journalists and guests attend this annual event to celebrate the best in American journalism.
-Proceeds from the evening support the Robert Novak Journalism Fellowship Program.
+Proceeds from the evening support the Joseph Rago Memorial Fellowship and the Robert Novak Journalism Fellowship programs.

 Robert Novak’s Legacy